biocore/qurro/README.md

 The web visualization tool takes as input two [Vega-Lite](https://vega.github.io/vega-lite/)
 JSON files (one for the rank plot and one for the sample scatterplot).
-It tries to load these from its directory (that is, the root of this repository) upon the page loading.
+It tries to load these from its directory (`viewer/`) upon the page loading.

 We currently generate these JSON files in a Python script, the code for which is located in `gen_plots.py`.